 However, the business version of the card exclusively offers a second weekend night reward if you spend $60,000 on eligible purchases on the card in a calendar year.

 This creates some nice spend thresholds on the business version of the card, since you get a free weekend night after $15,000 of spend, Diamond status after $40,000 of spend, and another weekend night after $60,000 of spend.

 Redeem your free weekend night certificate at the Waldorf Astoria Jerusalem

 Priority Pass visits

 Both cards offer 10 free visits to Priority Pass lounges per year.
 Additional passes are $27 per person per visit.
 However, given how many excellent cards offer Priority Pass memberships with unlimited visits (like The Platinum Card® from American Express and Chase Sapphire Reserve® Card), I don’t personally value this benefit all that much.

 Receive 10 free Priority Pass lounge visits with either of these cards

 Both the personal and business versions of the card have no foreign transaction fees.

 For those with excellent credit, I find both of these cards to be pretty easy to be approved for.
-The major restriction is that Amex limits you to five credit cards per person (this excludes charge cards, like The Platinum Card® from American Express, The Business Platinum® Card from American Express, and The Business Gold Rewards Card from American Express OPEN).
+The major restriction is that Amex limits you to five credit cards per person (this excludes charge cards, like The Platinum Card® from American Express, The Business Platinum® Card from American Express, and American Express® Business Gold Card).

 Assuming you’re within that limit you have good odds of approval.
 One advantage of the Hilton Honors American Express Business Card is that applying for an Amex small business card generally won’t count towards your total as far as the Chase 5/24 rule is concerned.